ICO2S/vpr-data/README.md

 # vpr-data

+Release 2.0.14 - Enhancement - Issue 2.
+ComponentDefinitions are hierarhically added as FunctionalComponents to link interactions

 Release 2.0.13 - Bugfix.
 When interactions were reused in different modules, MapsTos on FunctionalComponents were not created for the reoccurances of interactions.
 This bug has been fixed.

 Release 2.0.12 - Added additional SO terms to fetch interactions, fixed the issue related to referencing interactions